Prevention, Retention and Contingency Program

 • Vouchers will not be issued for ongoing maintenance requirements of vehicle (oil, air, wipers, filters, tune ups, tire rotation).
 Tire replacement limited to only flat tires that cannot be repaired.

-• If the repair cost exceeds $1,500, applicant must provide written documentation from the vendor that arrangements have been made for the payment of the balance of the amount due.
+• If the repair cost exceeds voucher amount, applicant must provide written documentation from the vendor that arrangements have been made for the payment of the balance of the amount due.

 • Repairs are not subject to sales tax.
 No payment of tax will be made by the applicant or LCDJFS when LCDJFS is paying all or a portion of the bill.